RonenNess/BonEngine/README.md

 - Removed warnings from third party files.
 - Renamed DLLEXPORT to BON_DLLEXPORT, to reduce chance of collision with other libs.
 - Added C API to allow binding with other languages [in progress].
+- Rewrote the cached text textures mechanism to be more efficient, less code, and now text support max width, rotation and other effects.

 ## In Memory Of Bonnie